Also called: Somnambulism

 What Is Sleepwalking?

 Sleepwalking is very common in kids.
-Most kids who walk in their sleep only do so occasionally and outgrow it by the teen years.
+Most kids who walk in their sleep do so only occasionally and outgrow it by the teen years.

 - harmless — like sitting up